-'Busy' can occur only during a channel-initiated-selection sequence and indicates that the 1/0 device or control unit cannot execute the command because a previously initiated operation is being executed or because status conditions exist (or in the case of switched control units, because the path is unavailable).
+'Busy' can occur only during an initial-selection sequence or a short busy sequence and indicates that the I/O device or control unit cannot execute the command because:

+- 1. An operation initiated during a previous initial-selection sequence is being executed, or - 2.
+Status conditions exist, or - 3.
+The control unit is shared by channels or I/O devices and the shared facility is not available, or - 4.
+A self-initiated function (for example, microdiagnostics) is being performed.

 An operation is being executed from the time initial status is accepted until 'device end' is accepted.
-Status conditions for the addressed 1/0 device, if any, accompany the busy indication.
-If the busy condition applies to a control-unit function, 'busy' is accompanied by 'status modifier.'
+Status conditions for the addressed I/O device, if any, accompany the busy indication.

+If the busy condition applies to a control unit function, 'busy' is accompanied by 'status modifier'.

-'Busy' is indicated to 'test I/O' only if a previously initiated operation is still being executed and no end status is available.
+'Busy' is indicated to a 'test I/O' under the same conditions that other commands receive 'busy'; however, 'busy' is not indicated to a 'test I/O' if there is pending status for the addressed I/O device.